Phytophotodermatitis Symptoms, Causes & Treatment with Ayurveda

 In today’s world skin diseases are being diagnosed like a spreading virus; one after another.
 Almost every day a dermatologist comes across a new skin condition which can be allergic or can be the result of an autoimmune process.
 Such skin conditions come with no expiry date, with long expiry date or with short existence.
 Generally, skin patients are being prescribed with steroids which can be orally taken or topically applied.
 That’s how things work mostly in skin conditions.
 But what if the skin condition is not subsiding, You are just switching places but not finding an appropriate cause of the condition and definitely not getting the exact treatment.
 In this article we are discussing one of such dermal conditions and it is called phytophotodermatitis.
-Herbal formulations that can be used in this condition are also explained later in this article.
+Also, we will discuss about phytophotodermatitis symptoms causes and treatment with ayurveda.

 The phytophotodermatitis is defined as the cutaneous phototoxic inflammatory eruptions which are resulting from the contact with the light sensitising botanical substances.
 These botanical substances on skin, when exposed to ultraviolet or Uv rays, cause reaction and hence occurrence of symptoms take place.
 The phytophotodermatitis is also known as berloque dermatitis or margarita photodermatitis.
 The symptoms in this condition generally involved formation of blisters, edema, erythema along with hyperpigmentation which can be seen later on.
 The photosensitizing agent should be in adequate amounts to cause this condition immediately after being exposed to ultraviolet rays.
 So, moving further let’s understand this condition in detail.